BitPoet/DatetimeAdvanced/README.md

 WireDT: wrapper class for datetime fields, necessary to support subfield syntax when filtering PageArrays.
 FieldtypeDatetimeAdvanced won't work without it.

+## Requirements

+Requires timezone support to be enabled in MySQL.

 ## Usage